PeakIndicators/Getting-Started-On-Azure-ML/Documents/Train_Deploy_Model_AzureML_VSCode_Extension_GitHub.md

 6. Name your experiment "Tutorial-VSCode-MNIST" and press **Enter** to create the new experiment.

-Like workspaces, a request is sent to Azure to create an experiment with the provided configurations.
-After a few minutes, the new experiment appears in the *Experiments* node of your workspace.
+A request is sent to Azure to create an experiment with the provided configurations.
+After a few minutes, the new experiment appears in the *Experiments* node of your Studio.

 ## Configure Compute Targets
 A compute target is the computing resource or environment where you run scripts and deploy trained models.
 For more information, see the [Azure Machine Learning compute targets documentation](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-target).